 For Immediate Release, June 22, 2023

-Lawsuit Seeks Endangered Species Protections for New Mexico Chipmunk, Six Texas Mussels
+Lawsuit Seeks Final Endangered Species Act Protection for Pyramid Pigtoe Mussels

-SILVER CITY, N.M.— The Center for Biological Diversity filed suit today against the U.S. Fish and Wildlife Service for failing to finalize Endangered Species Act protections for the Peñasco least chipmunk, which lives in New Mexico, and six Texas mussel species suffering from habitat destruction and pollution.
+NASHVILLE, Tenn.— The Center for Biological Diversity sued the U.S. Fish and Wildlife Service today for failing to finalize Endangered Species Act protections for a freshwater mussel called the pyramid pigtoe which has disappeared from nearly 80% of its range.

-In addition to the Peñasco least chipmunk and the six mussels, today’s lawsuit includes six other species unduly waiting for protection: the Mt.
-Rainier white-tailed ptarmigan, tall western penstemon, cactus ferruginous pygmy owl, Humboldt marten, pyramid pigtoe mussel, and four distinct populations of the foothill yellow-legged frog.
+In addition to the pyramid pigtoe, today’s lawsuit includes 12 other species from around the country unduly waiting for protection: the cactus ferruginous pygmy owl, tall western penstemon, Mt.
+Rainier white-tailed ptarmigan, Peñasco least chipmunk, the Humboldt marten, six Texas mussels (Texas fatmucket, Guadalupe fatmucket, Texas fawnsfoot, Texas pimpleback, Guadalupe orb and false spike), and four distinct populations of the foothill yellow-legged frog.

 The Center for Biological Diversity is a national, nonprofit conservation organization with more than 1.7 million members and online activists dedicated to the protection of endangered species and wild places.